Arijit0906/SOC_Journey_90days/month-1-foundations/day8/key_notes.md

 ---

 # What Happens When Linux Boots?

-Understanding the Linux boot process is like watching a relay race where each runner passes a baton to the next.
+Linux boot process is like watching a relay race where each runner passes a baton to the next.

 ## 1. BIOS / UEFI (The Hardware Check)